Here is a guide to help teachers and developers organize and run TJBot workshops!

 - Showcase the Watson Conversation service via the Conversation recipe [Instructable, Github]

 - Try one of the Featured recipes [Github]

 - Introduce participants to tjbotlib, the node library for writing TJBot recipes, and walk them through the API documentation [Github]

-- Have participants write their own recipe using tjbotlib (this may require having participants sign up for Bluemix to provision Watson services)
+- Have participants write their own recipe using tjbotlib (this may require having participants sign up for IBM Cloud to provision Watson services)

 We hope you and your participants have a fun TJBot workshop.
 Enjoy!